MA Drama and Theatre Education

 This module is designed to reflect the significant pedagogic relationship between drama education and approaches to the teaching of literacy.
 This relationship is internationally acknowledged in curricula which recognize the contribution of drama to the teaching of speaking and listening, reading and writing and also to additional language learning.
 It thus proves to be a useful course in understanding pedagogic approaches in language acquisition for both first and second language learners.

-Alternatively you can choose options from our other specialist areas, such as childhood studies, foreign language teaching pedagogy, leading educational change, or teaching learning, and assessment.
+Alternatively, you can choose options from our other specialist areas, such as childhood studies, foreign language teaching pedagogy, leading educational change, or teaching-learning, and assessment.

 Course delivery and learning styles

-All of the modules provide a balance between practical experience of a wide range of drama and theatre practices and a planned reading programme.
+All of the modules provide a balance between the practical experience of a wide range of drama and theatre practices and a planned reading programme.
 The weekly sessions are built around practical workshops led by the programme tutors, invited guests, and students themselves.
 These workshop opportunities are designed to give students a hands-on experience of drama as well as methods and ideas for using drama and theatre in their own workplace.
 The course is taught mainly in afternoon sessions of three hours in length.

 All students are encouraged to develop a career plan based on successful completion of the course.
 Students on the MA Drama and Theatre Education can expect to develop sufficient skills and theoretical understanding to gain successful employment as drama specialists in schools, theatre education workers, advisers and lecturers in drama, education officers or community drama workers.
 Recent graduates from the MA have gained posts in drama and theatre education, become HE lecturers, gone on to train as teachers, or used the programme as a stepping stone to further study or promotion in their current workplace.
 A number of students have progressed onto doctoral study here at Warwick, sometimes with scholarships.
 Many students have also had work successfully published.